hafizsyaqif/jackbdu.github.io/_posts/2018-01-01-getting-started-with-photoshop.md

 - For all the selection tools above, we can specify use Shift key to add to the selection, and Option key to substract.
 - Select > Invert inverts the selection, meaning making a selection of the opposite of what is selected.

-### Transformers
+### Transform the selection

 Now that we have our selection, in order to make a transformation, we go to Edit > Transform, then choose the desired option.

-We can also use Edit > Free Transform, and hit Enter when we are done.
+We can also use Edit > Free Transform to tranform the selection in any way we want, and hit Enter when we are done.

 ### Move things around